 J.K.
 Rowling’s example is quite inspiring.
 She was dismissed for something which ended up being her greatest asset.
 It simply did not serve her as a secretary.
 Sometimes you can find yourself underperforming in a job because you’ve not yet found out how to utilise your best talents.

-3. Think of something that you could not do but that you would love to do
+Think of something that you would love to do for as a job

-6. Get a manager/colleague to write a recommendation on LinkedIn
+Get a manager or a colleague to write a recommendation on LinkedIn to showcase your skills to employers.

 We believe in your potential.
 See the job opportunities we have got for you today: www.pertemps.co.uk